leunoia/leunoia/README.md

 - 👋 Hi, I’m @leunoia
 - 👀 I’m interested in blockchain, smart contracts, DAOs, and NFTs
 - 🌱 I’m currently learning solidity and how to write smart contracts.
-I also plan to learn Rust in the future.

 <!---
 leunoia/leunoia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.